sotoseattle/Primo/README.md

 end
 ```

-Factors
+Factor
 -------

 The best way to visualize a Factor is in terms of an n-dimensional matrix.
 Each dimension (or axis) corresponds to a random variable.
 These variables are held in the `@vars` instance variable.

 Each axis has as many possible values as its cardinality.
 A Factor made of two binary variables (x, y) will be similar to a 2x2 matrix.

-For example, let's say we have coins, one true and one biased.
+For example, let's say we have two coins, one true and one biased.
 We declare two random variables that represent the toss of each coin, both being binary (head or tails).
 Then we can create for each variable a factor with the following characteristics:

 - each factor holds a single random variable
 - each factor, in tabular form shows the possible outcomes (assignments) and values (probabilities)